 I have a passionate interest in documentary portraits and photo-journalism: particularly ‘communities and people in context’.

-In May 2018 I was sent on an assignment to the region of Karamoja, northern Uganda: which has experienced extreme civil unrest up until recently.
-Funded by the UK Space Agency’s International Partnership Programme, my assignment was to photograph the farmers, pastoralists, their livestock and the landscape.
-Not easy – as in much of photographs in Africa are often forbidden without permission – I was very fortunate to be assigned a driver, a native-speaking Karamojan.
+In May 2018 I was sent by the UK Space Agency on assignment to Karamoja, northern Uganda: an area which has experienced extreme civil unrest up until recently.
+My assignment was to photograph the farmers, pastoralists and the landscape.

-Over three seperate assignments to the Maasai heartlands in Tanzania as part a interdisciplinary research project from Plymouth University studying the effects of soil erosion both on the landscape and cultural impact on the communities there.
-This project is on-going.
+Documenting an ongoing study in the Maasai heartlands in Tanzania as part a interdisciplinary research project from Plymouth University – studying the effects of soil erosion both on the landscape and cultural impact on the communities there.

 In June 2018 I worked within the mountains and lakes of Kyrgyzstan.
 This is a part of our EU-funded global health research programme, conducting a study of implementing pulmonary rehabilitation for those patients suffering form COPD.